 After providing the app with the location permissions per Google's privacy settings, the user can see their real-time location on the interactive map element.
 To report a fire, they need to press the button on the bottom right of the screen to make their report.
-When they press it, they'll immediately be redirected to the following page:
+When they press it, they'll immediately be redirected to the page in figure 15.